openmrs/openmrs-contrib-rest-api-docs/encounter.md

     ```
 ### Delete encounter provider sub resource

-* Delete or Retire a target encounter provider sub resource by its UUID.Returns a `404 Not Found` status if attribute not exists.
+* Delete or Voided a target encounter provider sub resource by its UUID.
+Returns a `404 Not Found` status if attribute not exists.
  If user not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Query Parameters

     Parameter | Type | Description
     --- | --- | ---
-    *purge* | `Boolean` | The resource will be voided/retired unless purge = ‘true’.
+    *purge* | `Boolean` | The resource will be voided unless purge = ‘true’.
 Purging will attempt to irreversibly remove the encounter provider type from the system.
 Encounter provider types that have been used (i.e., are referenced from existing data) cannot be purged.

      ```console
         DELETE /encounter/:target_encounter_uuid/encounterprovider/:target_encounter_provider_uuid